vignettes/using-a-chromatograms-object.Rmd

 Specific chromatogram variables can be accessed by either precising

-parameter in chromData()
+the "columns" parameter in chromData() or

-using $
+using $.

 ## msLevel